thebenezer/CanvasManip/README.md

 # CanvasManip
-Playing with HTML Canvas for fun
+Playing with HTML Canvas for fun.
+Drawing rectangles using mouse events